 Originating site (where the patient is).
-CAHs/RHCs are authorized to act as originating sites as noted in CMS' Telehealth Services MLN Booklet for services provided to Medicare beneficiaries and are eligible to receive reimbursement for the originating site fee, using Healthcare Common Procedure Code System (HCPCS) reimbursement code Q3014.
+CAHs/RHCs are authorized to act as originating sites for services provided to Medicare beneficiaries and are eligible to receive reimbursement for the originating site fee, using Health care Common Procedure Code System (HCPCS) reimbursement code Q3014.
 More information is in Billing & Reimbursement below.

-When a CAH acts as an originating site, the patient receives telehealth services from a distant site provider.
+When a CAH acts as an originating site, the patient is physically at the CAH and receives telehealth services from a distant site provider.
 There are several conditions of participation for this agreement.
 See Title 42 of the Code of Federal Regulations (CFR) §485.616 Condition of participation: Agreements to ensure compliance, if applicable to the hospital.
 Note the requirement for written agreements with distant site providers.